jonmmar/maram-cc-site/index.md

 ## 👤 About the Author

 **Jonathan Maram** is a physicist, engineer, and recursive thinker whose work spans from space systems to structural itness.
-He writes to clarify—not to mystify—what makes something real.
+He writes to clarify, not to mystify, what makes something real.

 🔎 [Learn more about Jonathan →](/about)

 ---

 *If you ever wondered what ties together quantum paradoxes, memory, identity, and the “realness” of reality, you’re in the right place.
 Welcome.*